Biotan/SSF-DAN/README.md

-# S2-DAN:Semantic-wise Separable Domain Adaptation Network for Semantic Segmentation
+# SSF-DAN
-The code and resources for " S2-DAN:Semantic-wise Separable Domain Adaptation Network for Semantic Segmentation "
+The code and resouces for SSF-DAN , We have uploaded all the models and the evaluate code.
-We have uploaded all the models and the evaluate code and we will upload the train code soon.
+We will publish the paper and upload the train code soon.

 ![the result of the cityscape val dataset can be seen as follow](https://github.com/JingangTan/S2-DAN/blob/master/pictures/result.jpg)